goodalexander/goodalexander.github.io/_posts/2022-08-20-digital-track-marks.md

 This begs the question... if you can get through the crashes, the manias, the depressions - the throes of an addict - use the drug without succumbing to it… can pretending give way to unstoppable, accelerated motion?
 Amidst the beating drums and raging fires, like the Donald or Elon, can we channel the high, put on ancient masks and become something different?
 Can we lead our tribes to new civilizations or planets?
 To victory and spoils?
 In our trance, can we reinvent Gold and conquer and populate a new Digital World?

-Or will we slowly ruin ourselves in the high of digital identity, ambushed and deprived of our physical gold.
+Or will we slowly ruin ourselves in the morphine slur of digital identity, ambushed and deprived of our physical gold.
 Brutally massacred, and later perhaps studied, like Mayans.
 Junkies staring into VR headsets, in makeshift camps in San Francisco.

 I'd like to find out.

 What the fuck else am I going to do?

-“He who controls the spice controls the universe.”
+“He who controls the Spice controls the universe.”
 Dune